 We have no official ties to any other group, but we do have strong working relationships and partnerships within the pagan community.
 PACT Coven of Portland and Grove Tor Bjorn are long-term friends.
 We participate in events such as the Portland Pagan Pride celebration where our members have been known to conduct workshops on varying topics.

-Lyceum also co-sponsors OPAL, a pagan study and discussion group, with Eastrose UU.
+Lyceum also co-sponsors Oregon Power and Light (OPAL), a pagan study and discussion group, with the Eastrose UU Fellowship.